From Nodes to Narratives: Explaining Graph Neural Networks with LLMs and Graph Context: Datasets

-\item \amazonprod: It is a network with nodes representing different kinds of products on Amazon and edges connecting co-purchased products.
-The nodes belong to one of 47 different categories of products.
+\item \amazonprod: It is a network with nodes representing different product categories on Amazon and edges connecting co-purchased products.
+The nodes belong to one of 47 product categories.
 We use only a subset of the \amazonprod dataset, consisting of the first 1000 products and their co-purchase edges, as the entire dataset is very large, and call it \amazonprodsub in our work.
-The node classification task is to predict a product's category based on its own as well as its neighbours' features.
+The node classification task is to predict a product's category based on its own features and those of its neighbors.
+For nodes, bag-of-words representations are derived from node textual attributes.

 \end{enumerate}